 There are four options available for interested instructors/departments:

-- Create a series of courses called a "Specialization"; these courses typically lead to paid "Specialization Certificate"
+- Create a series of courses called a "Specialization"; these courses typically lead to a paid "Specialization Certificate"

 - Develop a degree program